 The Board will review compliance on January 31 of each year.
 Those directors in compliance as of January 31 of each year must retain minimum ownership until the next compliance date.
 Those not in compliance will continue to be subject to the requirement until the next compliance date.
-As of April 16, 2024, all non-employee directors, with the exception of Mr. North, had satisfied the minimum stock ownership guidelines.
+As of January 31, 2025, all non-employee directors had satisfied the minimum stock ownership guidelines.